lutris/website/README.rst

 Postgresql configuriguration
 ============================

+Quickstart:

+    sudo -u postgres psql
+    create user lutris;
+    create database lutris with owner lutris;
+    alter user lutris createdb;
+    alter database lutris owner to lutris;
+    alter user lutris with password 'admin';

 Create a user:

     sudo -u postgres create user lutris

 Note that the user will need to be able to create databases in order to run tests.
 If you have created an user without this permission, run:

     sudo -u postgres psql